maurobonfietti/social/README.md

 # Social [Frontend]

-This is an example of a simple social media, using MEAN Stack (MongoDB, Express.js, Angular and Node.js).
+This is an example of a simple social media, using MEAN Stack: MongoDB, Express.js, Angular and Node.js.

 ## Application Stack